coverprice/pco-devtools/README.md

 ### MacOS

-**Important!**: You must install Homebrew and update your bash before you begin the install process:
+**Important!**: You must install Homebrew and update Bash before you begin the install process:

 1. Install Homebrew (instructions from the [Homebrew website](https://brew.sh/)):